marbotte/sr_cce/extraction/viewExtraction.md

 students with moderate or minimal usage of CHANGE materials did not score significantly higher than no usage”

-However, in the Results: $$honor students$$ “Post hoc comparisons using the (Least significant Difference) LSD test indicated that the mean scores for the most usage condition (M = 53.0, SD = 17.02), moderate usage condition (M = 51.7, SD = 17.66), and less usage condition (M =
+However, in the Results: ((honor students)) “Post hoc comparisons using the (Least significant Difference) LSD test indicated that the mean scores for the most usage condition (M = 53.0, SD = 17.02), moderate usage condition (M = 51.7, SD = 17.66), and less usage condition (M =